-Paul Horner is a senior manager with West Monroe Partners and a member of the Healthcare practice.
-He has over a decade of strategy and technology consulting experience with leading management consulting firms.
+Paul Horner is a director with West Monroe Partners and a member of the Healthcare & Life Sciences practice.
+He has more than a decade of strategy and technology consulting experience, working with leading health insurance plans to create effective and efficient operations and drive growth.

 Paul Horner is a highly experienced healthcare executive and consultant with expertise in customer experience and engagement strategy, capability design and development, and complex implementations.
 He guides many of the nation’s largest healthcare insurance plans in evolving their technology and business solutions and processes to improve customer acquisition and retention, reduce costs, and drive growth.